 Vivofit Jr. 2

-If you want to look at the other watches Garmin has, check their site.
+If you want to look at the other watches Garmin has, then check their site.

 So, what smartwatch will help you work towards your health-goals in 2020?
 Let us know in the comments!